c-ipynb/c-ipynb/README_GitHub_Profile.md

-# 👋🏽 Hi, I'm Covenant Augustine Usanga
+# 👋🏽 Hi, I'm Covenant

-I'm an International Medical Doctor and emerging Data Scientist passionate about using data to solve global challenges—from healthcare to climate change and beyond.
+I'm an International Medical Doctor and emerging Data Scientist passionate about using data to solve global challenges,from healthcare to climate change and beyond.
 With a clinical background and growing technical skillset, I blend human insight with analytical tools to drive forward-looking solutions.

 ---